geigerzaehler/beets-check/README.md

 The `check` command looks for all files that don’t have a checksum yet.
 It computes the checksum for each of these files and stores it in the database.
-The command also prints a warning if one of the integrity tools has found an error.
+The command also prints a warning if one of the third-party tools finds an error.
+(More on those [later](#third-party-tests).)

 After some time (or maybe a system crash) you’ll probably want to go back to your library and verify that none of the files have changed.
 To do this run

 ```
 $ beet check
-WARNING integrity error: /music/Abbey Road/01 Come Together.mp3
 FAILED: /music/Sgt.
 Pepper/13 A Day in the Life.mp3
 Verifying checksums:  5102/8337 [53%]
 ```